top of page

 As complex as pain and distress are, many genes essential for pain behavior have remained remarkably conserved between humans and other animals.
 Even in cases where the genetic code has changed significantly, the expression of that code often results in similar amino acid sequences and proteins with essentially the same function.

-Experiments have shown that when mutant genetic sequences from pain-insensitive humans are inserted into mouse and fly genomes, they frequently show behavioral signs consistent with what is observed in humans.
-This is not to say that other animals definitively have the same subjective experiences of pain or suffering, but given that these genetic changes are coupled with similar behavioral effects, the presumption is not unfounded.
-As Charles Darwin wrote, "The lower animals, like man, manifestly feel pleasure and pain, happiness and misery" (The Descent of Man, p.39).
+Experiments have shown that when mutant genetic sequences from pain-insensitive humans are inserted into mouse, chicken, and fly genomes, they frequently show behavioral signs consistent with what is observed in humans.
+This is not to say that other animals definitively have the same subjective experiences of pain or suffering, or experience them in the same way, but given that these genetic changes are coupled with similar behavioral effects, the core features of these states that make them urgent in veterinary and human practice are likely to be shared across many species.

 bottom of page